joshbegley/nyt-latest/previous.md

 `The model and TV personality dressed like Medusa for her annual Halloween party in New York City this year.`\
 https://nytimes.com/2025/10/31/style/heidi-klum-halloween-costume-medusa.html

-**Can Shohei Ohtani, expected to take the mound in Game 7, pitch and hit the Dodgers to a title?**\
+**Can Shohei Ohtani, the Dodgers' Game 7 starter, pitch and hit them to a title?**\
-`Dodgers manager Dave Roberts said that the two-way superstar will be 'part of the pitching plan' in Game 7.`\
+`A team source confirmed that Ohtani will start Game 7 for the Dodgers against the Blue Jays' 41-year-old future Hall of Famer Max Scherzer.`\
 https://nytimes.com/athletic/6767933/2025/10/31/shohei-ohtani-dodgers-game-7-pitching/

 **Cozy, Classy and Sporty Socks We Adore **\